 Sandwiches and Tacos

-Chipotles are essential to a proper cemita and great on a shrimp and cheese torta.
+Chipotles are essential to a proper cemita and great on a mushroom and spinach torta.
 And they're killer with egg sandwiches, here blended into guacamole or mayo.
 And let's not forget about tacos; fry up some Mexican chorizo and add chipotle for an extra jolt of spice.

 Marinade and Glazes

 If you're grilling or roasting, chipotles pull double duty as both marinade and glaze.
-Try this smoky-sweet pork loin with orange and brown sugar, or these pork ribs, where the chipotle's intensity is mellowed out by apricots.
+Try this smoky-sweet pork loin with orange and brown sugar, or these smoky and spicy pork ribs, where the chipotle's intensity is mellowed out by apricots.